 Located in the vicinity of Chinnor Village on the Oxfordshire and Buckinghamshire border, the Chinnor Rifle and Pistol Club is a family friendly, competitive shooting club with over a hundred years of history.
 The club boasts its own 25 yard indoor range with turning and static targets and 20 yard and 10m air pistol targets.
 The club shoots on most weekday evenings and participates in interclub, county and national competitions with a high degree of success.
 The club is also affiliated with the National Small-bore Rifle Association, the National Rifle Association and the Muzzle Loaders Association of Great Britain Our club members shoot regularly at the Bisley range at 100, 200, 300, 600 and 1000 yards, as well as Butt Zero.

 We are a members only club run by a volunteer committee.
-Members volunteer their time to officiate the range, train new members, organising events and maintain the range to make it the club success it is.
+Members volunteer their time to officiate the range, train new members, organise events and maintain the range to make the club the success it is.

 If you are interested in becoming a member, please click here to send us an enquiry and we will be in contact with you in the not too distant future.

 For those wishing to join who already hold an FAC, our range limits are :